RoBOPPics/BB/_pages/app-man-shotDesigner.md

 The Alternate Shots lets you set three different shots for a single shot.
 The system will pick one of the three Alternates at launch time based on the probabilies you set.

-The Repeated Shot feature lets you repeat a shot an indeterminant number of times.
+The Repeating Range feature lets you repeat a shot an indeterminant number of times.

-More information will be available as these features mature in the first release version.

 ![Playlist Image](../assets/images/Probability_BallBopperApp001_500.jpg){: width="300" .align-center }